8 hours, 7 glorious Coron Palawan tourist spots.

 This is THE spot where postcards pictures of Coron come alive.
 Almost all Coron island tours will not miss this tourist spot out.

-To get to the viewpoint of Kayangan Lake, we have to walk about 200m along a wooden bridge from the pier which we docked at.
+To get to the viewpoint of Kayangan Lake on Coron island, we have to walk about 200m along a wooden bridge from the pier which we docked at.
 You are strongly advised to put on a pair of water booties or footwear to prevent any cuts or stepping on splinters while walking.
 You also cannot leave your boat without a life vest on due to the deep waters.

 Here, you will see a row of huts offering snacks and drinks.
 They also sell their local iced candy of various flavours.
 At only 10 pesos/USD 0.20 each, it’s a great snack to cool down in the warm weather!